Kosovo National Stadium

 The stadium was designed with a capacity to seat 30,000 spectators, making it the highest capacity football stadium in Kosovo.
-The stadium is planned to be completed by 2021.
+The stadium was planned to be completed by 2021.

 Location

 In 2019, the Government of Kosovo has decided that this stadium will be built near Drenas, approving the request of Minister of Culture, Youth and Sports, Kujtim Gashi.
 The location is 14 kilometers away from capital city of Pristina, rejecting the option selected by the previous government, which was Bërnica.
-The national stadium will be built on a 25 hectare site in Sankoc, and work should have begin in 2020.
+The national stadium will be built on a 25 hectare site in Sankoc, and work should have begun in 2020.
 There was a lot of debate about the stadium, calling it a political decision, as it was originally planned to be built in Bërnica.

 History

 Planning and construction

 On 12 July 2019, the construction of stadium began, and two days later the project of this stadium was presented which would have a capacity of 30,000 seats, but after the presentation, the construction was suspended for political reasons related to the location.